-During the inspection the inspector spoke with the manager, a team leader, seven service users and five staff members on duty.
+During the inspection the inspector spoke with the registered manager, two team leaders, five service users and two support workers on duty.
 Their feedback has been included throughout this report.

 During the inspection the manager was asked to distribute ten questionnaires to service users.
-Seven service user surveys were returned to RQIA.
+Ten service user surveys were returned to RQIA.
 Further detail of service user feedback is included throughout this report.

-The inspector requested that the manager place a 'Have we missed you" card in a prominent position in the agency to allow service users, relatives and families who were not available on the day of the inspection to give feedback to RQIA regarding the quality of service provision.
+The inspector requested that the manager place a 'Have we missed you" card in a prominent position in the agency to allow service users and families who were not available on the day of the inspection to give feedback to RQIA regarding the quality of service provision.

 The manager was also asked to display a staff poster prominently within the agency's registered premises.
 The poster invites staff to give their views and provides staff with an electronic means of providing feedback to RQIA regarding the quality of service provision.
-Feedback from one staff member was received by RQIA at the time of writing this report and is included within the report.
+Feedback from five staff members was received by RQIA and is included within the report.